Date February 16, 2023 | Brooke Loeffler

 The Colorado Department of Transportation (CDOT) discovered that using sensors to calculate road friction saved them $180,000 in a single winter!

-• Click here to read more about how sensors saved lives and money for CDOT.
+• Read more about how road sensors saved lives and money for CDOT.

 Ice Slicer’s® Road Sensor Partnerships